jupegarnica/faker/docs/datatype.md

 | ----- | ----- | :---------------: |
 | length | number | 10 |

-**NOTE**: this method has no fine-grained control to create array of numbers or strings only, or specify criteria for array elements
+>  this method has no fine-grained control to create array of numbers or strings only, or specify criteria for array elements

 ```js